 Head of Subject: Mr Owen Jermy

-Our team of dedicated and enthusiastic staff will ensure that through engaging and exciting lessons students learn to succeed in all areas of language and literature and enable them identify their own areas of personal development to ensure progression.
+Our team of dedicated and enthusiastic staff will ensure that through engaging and exciting lessons students learn to succeed in all areas of language and literature and encourage students to identify their own areas of personal development in order to ensure progression.

 Key Stage 3